|

 - CASILDA:

-Spanish name of uncertain origin.
-This name was borne by an 11th-century
+Spanish name of uncertain origin, borne by an 11th-century

 saint who was probably of Moorish descent.